RajveerMadrid/WDProjMagnesiumLopingcoMadrid/README.md

 Here is the wireframe for the account login:
 ![image](public/images/SignUp_Wireframe.png)

 A save button will be added in applications and minigames in order to save the average score.
 It would notify the user if the saved score is higher than the current score, in which case it would ask the user if they are certain they'd like to save their current score.
+This will be used in displaying the leaderboard.

+These will be saved in accounts.json and scores.json files.